cositools/cosi-data-challenge-1/README.md

 ### Sky Model

-For forward-folding analysis methods, we assume a source sky distribution, referred to as the sky model (S).
+For forward-folding analyses methods, we assume a source sky distribution, referred to as the sky model (S).
 The sky model in image space can be simply a point source or it can be a complicated diffuse model.
 This model is convolved with the instrument response matrix, and includes knowledge of the instrument aspect during observations, to determine the representation of the sky model in the CDS.
 For example, here we are showing this for a simple point source, and we regain the expected cone-shape in the CDS.

 <img width="1065" alt="Screen Shot 2022-10-16 at 11 06 10 PM" src="https://user-images.githubusercontent.com/33991471/196080720-dc1db3c5-0bee-4843-b8d5-ddb936745bb1.png">

 ### Background Model

 We require an accurate estimate of the backgrounds during observations.
 This background model (B) can be achieved in a number of ways, for example by using the measured flight data from source-starved regions.
-Alternatively, one can perform full bottoms-up simulations of the gamma-ray background at balloon-flight altitudes, including activation.
+Alternatively, one can perform full bottom-up simulations of the gamma-ray background at balloon-flight altitudes, including activation.
 For this first Data Challenge, we are using this approach, and the simulation is further described in [data_products](data_products); however, for future Data Challenges, we will be employing multiple background-model approaches.

 With the background model generated from simulations, then we first have to bin it in the same CDS that we have used for the data and the source model.
-We have already performed this step for you, and have provided an .npz file, which is a zipped numpy array of the background simulation in the CDS.
+We have already performed this step for you, and have provided a .npz file, which is a zipped numpy array of the background simulation in the CDS.

 <img width="1053" alt="Screen Shot 2022-10-16 at 11 06 45 PM" src="https://user-images.githubusercontent.com/33991471/196080812-bb591627-3127-454d-af92-1d859313774b.png">